muhammad-adil86/Data-Analytics-Portfolio-Projects/Python/Amazon Web Scraper/README.md

 ## Storing Scraped Data

-The following steps are performed to store the scraped data:
+The following steps were performed to store the scraped data:

     1. Create a CSV file with headers
     2. Write the scraped data to the CSV file